Kayaking in Honolulu and Oahu

 Equipment, Lessons, and Tours

 Go Bananas.
 Staffers make sure that you rent the appropriate kayak for your abilities, and can also outfit your rental car with soft racks to transport your boat to the beach.
 (The racks are included in the rental fee.)
-The store also carries clothing and kayaking accessories.
-Full-day rates begin at $30 for single kayaks, $45 for doubles.
+The store also carries clothing and kayaking accessories and rents stand-up paddleboards.
+Full-day rates begin at $30 for single kayaks, $45 for doubles, and $30 for stand-up paddleboards.
 799 Kapahulu Ave., Kapahulu, Honolulu, HI, 96816.
 808/737–9514.
-808/732–7646. www.gobananaswatersports.com.
+808/732–7646. www.gobananaskayaks.com.

 Kailua Sailboards and Kayaks.
-One of the best places for beginners to rent kayaks is Kailua Beach, as Kailua Sailboards and Kayaks has an ideal location just across the street.
-More adventurous kayakers can venture to the Mokulua Islands off Lanikai.
-Rentals start at $59 for a half day.
-130 Kailua Rd., Kailua, HI, 96734.
+One of the best places for beginners to rent kayaks is Kailua Beach, and Kailua Sailboards and Kayaks has an ideal location just across the street.
+Guided kayak tours start at $130 for four hours or, for the more adventurous, rent a kayak and venture to the Mokulua Islands off Lanikai.
+They also rent snorkeling equipment, stand-up paddleboards, kiteboarding gear, and bikes.
+Kayak rentals start at $69 for a half day in a double kayak, $59 for single.
+Kailua Beach Shopping Center, 130 Kailua Rd., Kailua, HI, 96734.
 808/262–2555.
 808/261–7341. www.kailuasailboards.com.

 - Fodor's Go List 2014: Where we are going in 2014